How to Set Up & Pay Payroll Tax Payments in QuickBooks

 Bottom Line

 Now that you know how easy it is to set up and make your payroll tax payments using QuickBooks Payroll, you’re ready to run your first payroll!
 If you haven’t set up your employees, then head over to our QuickBooks payroll guide for step-by-step instructions.
+You can also head on to the next step in our QuickBooks tutorials, which is How To Add Historical Data to QuickBooks.

 If you haven’t yet started a QuickBooks Payroll account, you can sign up for a free 30-day trial.
-You can start paying employees using direct deposit shortly after, and the system will withhold, file, and pay all payroll taxes accordingly.
+You can start paying employees using direct deposit shortly after.
+And the system will withhold, file, and pay all payroll taxes accordingly.